 10.1.4 Align the loading fitting and supports so that the axes of the cylindrical surfaces are parallel and the loading fitting is midway between the supports.
-The parallelism is capable of being checked by means of a plate with parallel grooves into which the loading fitting and supports will fit when properly aligned.
+The parallelism may be checked by means of a plate with parallel grooves into which the loading fitting and supports will fit when properly aligned.
 Center the specimen on the supports, with the long axis of the specimen perpendicular to the loading fitting and supports.

 10.1.5 Apply the load to the specimen at the specified crosshead rate, and take simultaneous load-deflection data.
 Measure deflection either by a gage under the specimen in contact with it at the center of the support span, the gage being mounted stationary relative to the specimen supports, or by measurement of the motion of the loading fitting relative to the supports.
 In either case, make appropriate corrections for indentation in the specimens and deflections in the weighing system of the machine.
-Crushing or indentation, or both, of the specimen at the support fixtures results in a downward translation in position of the specimen that will appear as a bending of the specimen if appropriate correction is not taken if and when necessary.
-Similar indentation is capable of occurring at the loading fixture(s); thus crosshead movement of the machine will not provide a true measure of the deflection due to bending alone in the specimen.
-A gage measuring the resultant specimen thickness at the supports is capable of being used as an indication of the amount of indentation.
-The importance of this correction depends upon the degree of accuracy required of the results.
-It is not required in screening or comparative testing or where only the failure load is the parameter of interest.
-Load-deflection curves are to be plotted to determine the flexural yield strength, secant or tangent modulus of elasticity, and the total work measured by the area under the loaddeflection curve.
+Crushing or indentation, or both, of the specimen at the support fixtures results in a downward translation in position of the specimen that would appear as a bending of the specimen if appropriate correction is not taken if and when necessary.
+Similar indentation may occur at the loading fixture(s); thus crosshead movement of the machine will not provide a true measure of the deflection due to bending alone in the specimen.
+A gage measuring the resultant specimen thickness at the supports can be used as an indication of the amount of indentation.
+The importance of this correction depends upon the desired accuracy of the results.
+It may not be necessary in screening or comparative testing or where only the failure load is the parameter of interest.
+Load-deflection curves may be plotted to determine the flexural yield strength, secant or tangent modulus of elasticity, and the total work measured by the area under the load-deflection curve.

-10.1.6 Normally, terminate the test if the maximum strain in the outer fibers has reached 0.05 in./in. (mm/mm).
+10.1.6 Generally, the test should be terminated if the maximum strain in the outer fibers has reached 0.05 in./in. (mm/mm).
 See Note 1.
-Beyond 5 % strain, these test methods and equations are not applicable.
-An exception to the above is where the failure load is the only parameter of interest.
-The deflection at which this strain occurs is calculated by letting ε equal 0.05 in./in. (mm/mm) as follows:
+Beyond 5 % strain, these test methods and equations are not applicable, and some other property might be measured.
+An exception might be in the case where the failure load is the only parameter of interest.
+The deflection at which this strain occurs may be calculated by letting ε equal 0.05 in./in. (mm/mm) as follows: